5 Effective Ways to Weatherproof Your Home for Any Season

 5. Increase Your Insulation

-The bad news: If your home isn’t properly insulated, hot and cold air can leak through your walls, basement, attic and crawl space, upping your energy costs.
-The good news: Weatherproofing against the elements by adding to your home’s insulation can protect your home from cold weather and reduce your heating and cooling bill by up to 20 percent.
+The bad news: If your home isn’t properly insulated, hot and cold air can leak through your walls, basement, attic and crawl space, and that causes your energy costs to rise.
+The good news: Weatherproofing your exteriors against the elements by adding to your home’s insulation can protect your home from cold weather and reduce your heating and cooling bill by up to 20 percent.
 And when it comes to energy-efficient insulation options, you have plenty, including blanket, loose fill, rigid and sprayed-in-place.
 For warmer climates, reflective insulation and radiant barriers can provide some heat protection and lower air conditioning use.
+You can use the U.S. Department of Energy’s climate map to estimate what the “R-value” — the effectiveness of your insulation — needs to be.

 Warning Signs: Your ceilings, floors and walls are cold to the touch, temperatures fluctuate from room to room, or your energy bills are high.